The Author’s Biography

 Over a decade later, The Ship’s Carpenter, his debut novel, was published by FireShip Press.
 The first of the Tween Sea & Shore Series of historical nautical books, within a year it had won two prestigious Finalist Awards for both ebooks and writing from the Page Turner 2020 Awards, an international English-speaking book competition.

-The second book in the series, Captains of the Renown, continues the tale of the characters in the first book and adds new historical and fictional ones to the plot and will be released in April 2021.
-The third is currently scheduled to be released later in the year.
+The second book in the series, Captains of the Renown, continues the tale of the characters in the first book and adds new historical and fictional ones to the plot and was released in April 2021.
+The third is currently scheduled to be released in 2022.